juanMBMedina/YourStore-Selenium-POM-TestLab/README.md

 Ensure you have the following installed:
 - Java 17+
 - Maven 3.8+
-- Chrome or Edge browser (depending on your test setup)
+- Chrome, Edge and Firefox browser
 - IntelliJ IDEA (recommended for development)

 ## Getting Started